alphagov/paas-team-manual/docs/index.md

-# GOV.UK PaaS Team Manual
+# The documentation for PaaS Team Manual has moved!

-This is primarily for the benefit of team members, rather than users of the platform.

-Please see the index on the left-hand side.
+This page can now be found at [https://alphagov.github.io/paas-team-manual/](https://alphagov.github.io/paas-team-manual/).